The Sportsground: Renovations (2011–2016)

-It recorded its record attendance on 19 November 2011, when a crowd of 9,120 watched Connacht take on Toulouse in the team's first ever Heineken Cup match at home.
+On 19 November 2011, a then record crowd of 9,120 watched Connacht take on Toulouse in the team's first ever home Heineken Cup match.

 Connacht's participation in European rugby's most prestigious club competition, the Heineken Cup, for the first time in the 2011–12 season spurred a new phase of development at the Sportsground to extend formal capacity to 7,500 supporters.
 The existing Clubhouse Terrace was knocked down to be replaced by the new covered "Clan Terrace".
 This terrace primarily houses season ticket holders.
 Ancillary work was also undertaken behind the terrace which saw the construction of a new bar (The Clan Bar), food outlets and restroom facilities on the clubhouse side of the ground.
 A temporary covered and seated "West Stand", adjacent to the existing main stand was also erected for the season.
 This series of improvements came on the back of developments which the IRFU had helped to fund in the preceding years, such as a new playing surface, a new clubhouse and floodlighting, while a new gymnasium had been built in 2008.

 In 2011, planning permission was granted to redevelop the Clan Terrace by building a seated tier above the terrace.
 This was ultimately not completed.

 In the summer of 2016, work was completed on an additional seated and covered stand which can hold 300 people.
 The stand, situated next to the Main Stand, increased the ground's regular capacity to 8,100.
 Following a naming rights deal, it was christened as the Grant Thornton Stand.